yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 `Ctrl-Shift-Enter`.
 This option may be required in some rare cases where the input uses some functionality that is not compatible with running LAMMPS from a string buffer.
 For consistency, any unsaved changes in the buffer must be either saved to the file or undone before LAMMPS can be run from a file.

+The line number of the currently executed command is highlighted in green in the line number display for the *Editor* Window.

 .. image:: JPG/lammps-gui-running.png
    :align: center